Group-Charlie-2022/Empathizer/progress.md

-# Individual Progress Report - Morgan Saville

-## Overview
+# Reflection on Overall Experience

+I enjoyed the group project, as it presented new technical skills I had to learn such as designing machine learning models.
+The project was an interesting exercise in making software for a specific client, and only having limited freedom in terms of functionality.

+Furthermore, while the group aspect was challenging at first with different members often having fundamentally different and incompatible ideas, it was useful to practice resolving such disagreements swiftly.
+Indeed, our group grew more cohesive over the course of the project.

+# Summary of Personal Contribution

-I have been working primarily on the *Text Empathiser* component of the framework.
-Broadly, this component will take some pre-defined sentence (e.g., configured by Clinicians, or coming from an external mecical API) and makes it more empathetic.
+I worked primarily on the *Text Empathiser* component of the framework.
+Broadly, this component takes some pre-defined sentence (e.g., configured by Clinicians, or coming from an external mecical API) and makes it more empathetic.

 The bulk of my research has been on text style transfer.
 In particular, *Formal* &rarr; *Casual*.
 This is done in the hope that a great amount of perceived empathy/humanity can be injected into the pre-defined text by converting it from formal speech to casual speech.

 The code can be found [here](https://github.com/Group-Charlie-2022/Empathizer.git).

-Additionally, I've been creating some basic front-end interfaces for the chatbot, to demonstrate that our API is easily deployed to many platforms.
+Additionally, I've created some basic front-end interfaces for the chatbot, to demonstrate that our API is easily deployed to many platforms.

 The code for these can be found here:
  - [Web interface](https://github.com/Group-Charlie-2022/WebClient)
  - [Discord bot](https://github.com/Group-Charlie-2022/DiscordBot)

-## Tl;dr

-### Where am I at?
-- Created web and discord-bot front-ends for the chatbot
-- Currently using a Transformer-based model to translate formal sentences into casual sentences.
-- Promising results but requiring further research and better training data.

-### What still needs to be done?
-- Procuring better training data
-- Tweaking the Transformer model
-- Adding proper punctuation to output sentences.
-- Experimenting with phatic expressions (e.g., "I'm sorry to hear that!") and emoticons
-    - This will require some sentiment analysis
-- Ensure safety
-    - Prove that the model is sufficiently unlikely to dangerously alter the meaning
-- Integrate with the rest of the project

-## 14/02/2022

-### Front ends
+## Front ends

 It is important that our chatbot be portable, in the sense that it can be deployed via a wide variety of front-ends (WhatsApp, Viber, etc.).
-While WhatsApp bots usually cost money to deploy and we do not have a budget for this project, I've made a web interface and a discord-bot interface to demonstrate the principle that our project is platform-independent.
+While WhatsApp bots usually cost money to deploy and we did not have a budget for this project, I made a web interface and a discord-bot interface to demonstrate the principle that our project is platform-independent.

-**NOTE:** At this point, the API is not sending back any meaningful response.
-However, this is simply placeholder functionality.
-The point being demonstrated is that both interfaces are using the same API (as could many other interfaces), which will eventually be a functioning chatbot.

-#### Web Interface
+### Web Interface
 ![Web Interface](imgs/web.png "Web Interface")

-#### Discord Bot
+### Discord Bot
 ![Discord Bot](imgs/discord.png "Discord Bot")

-### *Formal* &rarr; *Casual* Style Transfer
+## *Formal* &rarr; *Casual* Style Transfer

-#### Styleformer
+### Styleformer

 I found a Python library called [Styleformer](https://github.com/PrithivirajDamodaran/Styleformer) which performs *Formal* &rarr; *Casual* style transfer.
-However, it is a bit too slow for real-time conversation (about 3-4s per sentence).
+However, it was a bit too slow for real-time conversation (about 3-4s per sentence).

-#### Dataset
+### Dataset

-I hope to gain access to the [GYAFC corpus](https://github.com/raosudha89/GYAFC-corpus) which is a benchmark dataset for formality style transfer.
-I have reached out to the creator, Joel Tetreault, but have not yet heard back.

-If I do not hear back soon I will use an alternative dataset such as those found in the [Data4StylizedS2S repository](https://github.com/MarkWuNLP/Data4StylizedS2S).

-In the mean-time, I've been using Styleformer which, though too slow to create real-time transformations, is a handy tool for labelling training data.
+While waiting to gain access to the [GYAFC corpus](https://github.com/raosudha89/GYAFC-corpus) (which I never did), I used Styleformer which, though too slow to create real-time transformations, was a handy tool for labelling training data.
 I've used an unlabelled dataset of [sentences in the introduction paragraphs of Wikipedia articles](https://www.kaggle.com/mikeortman/wikipedia-sentences) and used Styleformer to translate each from casual to formal English, saving the results as a placeholder labelled dataset.

-This dataset does require the assumption that Wikipedia articles are written in formal English, but I believe this is justified.
-Furthermore, this dataset is just to be used as a placeholder to test the algorithms.

-#### Attempt 1 &mdash; PyTorch Sequence-to-Sequence Model with Attention
+### Attempt 1 &mdash; PyTorch Sequence-to-Sequence Model with Attention

 Following guidance from [the PyTorch website](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html) I implemented a basic style transfer model which used GRUs for recurrance and an *Attention* layer.